Skip to main content

 Cardholder goods receipt or satisfactory service rendering confirmation is one of the best protections a merchant can have.
 Some of the best details are indicated below:

-• Photos, Screenshots, Emails, or Recorded Phone Calls proving that the Cardholder disputing the Transaction has, or is currently using the products or services.
+• Photos, Screenshots, Emails, or Recorded Phone Calls proving that the cardholder disputing the Transaction has, or is currently using the products or services.

-• Product or service pick-up form with the Cardholder’s signature.
+• Product or service pick-up form with the cardholder’s signature.

-• A neutral third-party opinion to help corroborate your claim against the Cardholder.
+• A neutral third-party opinion to help corroborate your claim against the cardholder.

 Dispute Stage Processing Flows